 (ii) More unexpectedly, there is not the same hierarchical arrangement in ecosystems that we have developed in our human, social systems.
 Just because mammals are more complex living creatures, it does not follow that they play a more important part in the survival of the system as a whole.
 We could even argue that the “humblest” forms of life, i.e. bacteria, are the most important, as without them most other life-forms would disappear.

 Another fundamental principle (pointed out by the Club of Rome report see Meadows et al 1972) comes from the application of ecosystems thinking to the whole planet.

-It was also not Lovelock’s intention to suggest that we need not do anything to protect the environment: if we humans do enough damage we could upset the whole system, whereas other living things always seem to keep the balance.
-The human race, then, surely has a special responsibility to take care!
+It was also not Lovelock’s intention to suggest that we need not do anything to protect the environment: if we humans do enough damage we could upset the whole system, and complex life forms like our own may be more vulnerable - while other living things may well be able to keep the balance.
+The human race, then, surely has a responsibility to itself to take care!

 Update: Gaia and James Lovelock: June 2012 interview where he defends nuclear power and fracking (!) he argues we need fracking because methane is better than coal; suggests politics here works like a self-regulating system, the parties balancing each other out; the greens are a religion...
 Lovelock says he is influenced by EO Wilson in that the mega-city is the way of the future (seems to have little sympathy for those who fall out because of competition etc), sustainable development is ‘meaningless drivel’

 One of the challenging criticisms that the green movement, and ecology, have thrown up is that conventional economics is unable to help us understand the environment.
 At all sorts of levels, the value-system of economics is inappropriate.

 economics we put a value on all kinds of “productive” activity, and the